+44 (0) 20 7193 4806

 6. Don’t worry about perfection at launch, just make sure your basic offer works because you can add bells and whistles later

-7. Ask for feedback not with leading questions, such as “Did you like the product/service?” but rather with open questions, such as “How can I improve / What didn’t work / What more would you like?”
+7. Ask for feedback but not with leading questions, such as “Did you like the product/service?” – instead use open questions, such as “How can I improve / What didn’t work / What more would you like?”

-8. Remember, tell HMRC that you are going freelance or setting up a business, keep accurate records and talk to an accountant about expenses, VAT and whether to set up a limited company (also, check your insurance)
+8. Remember, tell HMRC that you are going freelance or setting up a business, keep accurate records and talk to an accountant about expenses, VAT and whether to set up a limited company through Companies House (also, check your insurance)

 9. Watch your cashflow, keep outgoings low and remember that not all you earn is yours – you might have to pay tax on some of it

-∗ Bonus tip: Build your network online and offline – and keep control of your contact list so you are not dependant on a single platform.
+∗ Bonus tip: Build your network online and offline – and backup your contacts so you don’t depend on a single platform.

-We hope you found our ten start-up tips interesting and useful.
-Please post your views below.
+We hope you find these ten start-up tips interesting and useful.
+Please share your views below.

 PS: Do what you love, do it with passion and have fun.